Democrats nominate Biden for epic challenge to oust Trump

 The Democrats’ party elders played a prominent role throughout the night.

 Clinton, who turns 74 on Tuesday, hasn’t held office in two decades.
 Kerry, 76, was the Democratic presidential nominee back in 2004 when the youngest voters this fall were still in diapers.
-And Carter is 95 years old.
+And Carter left office in 1981.

 It remains to be seen whether the unconventional convention will give Biden the momentum he’s looking for.